AntonioMarsella/RDF_repo/README.md

 ## Quick start GraphDB Visualization Demo

 To visualize in GraphDB, import the file `example.nt` into GraphDB, with https://github.com/ as *Base IRI*.
-After that click on `Explore --> Visual Graph` and paste https://github.com/SuriyaaKudoIsc in the `Easy Graph` section.
+After that, click on `Explore --> Visual Graph` and paste https://github.com/SuriyaaKudoIsc in the `Easy Graph` section.

+If you want just to see a preview of how it looks like, go to https://youtu.be/jkSxgrQbo-U.

 ## Functions